bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

     nocaseglob no_empty_cmd_completion
 ```

-It is somewhat baffling that these options are disabled by default.
+I find it somewhat baffling that these useful options are disabled by default.

 History
 -------

-In its out of the box configuration, the [Bash
+In its out of the box configuration, [Bash
 history](https://www.gnu.org/software/bash/manual/html_node/Bash-History-Facilities.html)
-experience is quite primitive:
+is quite primitive:

 - Each running shell will have its own history, and when a shell ends the
   running history of the current shell will entirely replace the contents of